Abdoulaye Yahaya

-Abdoulaye Yahaya (born 7 October 2001) is a Cameroonian professional footballer who plays as a striker for Liga Portugal 2 club Leixões on loan from Belgian side Dender.
+Abdoulaye Yahaya (born 7 October 2001) is a Cameroonian professional footballer who plays as a striker for Football Superleague of Kosovo club Llapi.

 Club career

 Újpest

 On 1 December 2021, Yahaya moved to Újpest in Hungary. he scored his first goal in the Hungarian Cup.

 Tuzlaspor

 In 2022, Yahaya signed for Tuzlaspor.
-He scored during a 3-0 win over Denizlispor.
+He scored during a 3–0 win over Denizlispor.

 Dender

 On 13 February 2024, Yahaya signed for Dender, on a contract until 2026 with option to extend with one year.
 On 7 January 2025, Yahaya was loaned by Francs Borains until the end of the season.
 On 17 July 2025, he moved on a new loan to Leixões in Portugal.

 International career

 Yahaya played for the Cameroon U23s for a set of 2023 U-23 Africa Cup of Nations qualification matches in March 2023.

 Style of play

 Yahaya mainly operates as a winger but can also operate as an attacking midfielder.